23 Jan

 Opening with a haunting organ sample lifted from Ennio Morricone’s legendary 'The Good, the Bad and the Ugly' score, '505' marked the first time Arctic Monkeys explored truly cinematic territory.
 It possesses an atmospheric, filmic depth that, unlike some of the band's more recent, patient work, still pulsates and intensifies with every jagged guitar riff and explosive drum beat.

 Though it has since become a global anthem, '505' had a humble start, originally peaking at a modest Number 73 on the UK Singles Chart.
 However, the song’s legacy has been redefined by the digital age.
-Thanks to a massive resurgence on platforms like TikTok, '505' transcended its era to become the band's third most-streamed song on Spotify, resonating with a new generation of fans who weren't even born when 'Favourite Worst Nightmare' first dropped.
+Thanks to a massive resurgence on platforms like TikTok, where thousands of users have featured '505' as the soundtrack for viral trends, as in the widespread slow-motion transition videos and fan-made edits capturing moments of longing and nostalgia, the song transcended its era to become the band's third most-streamed song on Spotify, resonating with a new generation of fans who weren't even born when 'Favourite Worst Nightmare' first d

 The NME famously described the track as "the tear-jerker finale that has you floating from the theatre as the credits roll."
 It is a fitting description for the crowning moment of an album tasked with the impossible: following up the fastest-selling debut in British history.
 Turner’s songwriting here is visceral and desperate; you can practically feel the humidity in the air as he sings about returning to that hotel room.